Rethinking Pre-Trained Feature Extractor Selection in Multiple Instance Learning for Whole Slide Image Classification

 \subsection{Datasets}

-\textbf{TCGA-NSCLC.} The TCGA-NSCLC (Lung Cancer) is a public dataset from The Cancer Genome Atlas (TCGA).
-Originally curated by DSMIL~\cite{DSMIL}, after removing some corrupted slides, it has 1,046 WSIs (train: 836, test: 210), consisting of two positive classes: 534 Lung Adenocarcinoma (LUAD) and 512 Lung Squamous Cell Carcinoma (LUSC) (train and test sets are balanced).
-This dataset contains approximately 5.2 million patches of 224 x 224 pixels, with magnification of 2.5x and 10x, and an average of around 5,000 patches per slide.

-\textbf{Camelyon16.} Camelyon16~\cite{Camelyon16} is a publicly available dataset used for WSI analysis, specifically designed for detecting cancer metastases in lymph nodes ($<10\%$ per slide).
-This dataset comprises 399 WSIs (train: 270, test: 129) with imbalance training and test sets.
-To standardize tissue patch extraction and address magnification variations from different scanners, we employed HS2P (based on CLAM~\cite{CLAM}).
-With a pixel-spacing set to 0.5 µm/px (20x magnification) and a tissue threshold of 0.1, we obtained about 4.8 million non-overlapping $256 \times 256$ pixel patches, averaging 12,000 patches per slide.
+We employ two publicly available WSI datasets: TCGA-NSCLC and Camelyon16 \cite{Camelyon16}. \textbf{TCGA-NSCLC} includes 1,046 WSIs (train: 836, test: 210), comprising 534 Lung Adenocarcinoma (LUAD) and 512 Lung Squamous Cell Carcinoma (LUSC) slides.
+Following \cite{DSMIL}, this dataset contains approximately 5.2 million $224 \times 224$ pixel patches, with around 5,000 patches per slide. \textbf{Camelyon16} is designed for detecting cancer metastases in lymph nodes ($<10\%$ per slide) and includes 399 WSIs (train: 270, test: 129) with imbalance training and test sets.
+To standardize tissue patch extraction and address magnification variations, we employ HS2P (based on CLAM \cite{CLAM}).
+With a pixel spacing set to 0.5 µm/px (20x magnification) and a tissue threshold of 0.1, we obtain about 4.8 million non-overlapping $256 \times 256$ pixel patches, averaging 12,000 patches per slide.